-Operating revenues for our Rig Technologies segment ~~increased~~ decreased by ~~\$10.9 million~~ \$8.3 million or ~~22%~~ 14% during the three months ended ~~September 30, 2023~~ March 31, 2024 compared to the corresponding prior year period due to the overall decline in activity in the U.S. as market conditions and demand for our services have improved since mentioned previously.
-Adjusted operating income was relatively flat despite the prior year 14% drop in operating revenues, due to a change in mix of business to the higher margin product lines.
+Operating revenues for our Rig Technologies segment decreased by \$8.3 million \$14.0 million or 14% 22% during the three months ended March 31, 2024 June 30, 2024 compared to the corresponding prior year period due to the overall decline in activity in the U.S. as mentioned previously.
+Adjusted operating income was relatively flat despite the 14% 22% drop in operating revenues, due to a change in mix of business to focusing more on the higher margin product lines.